Oak Timber Properties: Strength, Durability & Applications for DIY and Professional Projects

 Introduction to Oak Timber

-- White Oak (Quercus alba) – durable, rot-resistant, ideal for outdoor use
+- White Oak (Quercus alba) – closed grain, rot-resistant, a go-to for outdoor projects

-- Red Oak (Quercus rubra) – slightly less durable, excellent for furniture and flooring
+- Red Oak (Quercus rubra) – more open grain, stains evenly, widely available for furniture and flooring

-- English Oak (Quercus robur) – traditional European species, heavy and dense
+- English Oak (Quercus robur) – traditional European species, heavy and dense, often seen in older beams

-- European Red Oak – popular for cabinetry and interior projects
+- European Red Oak – popular for cabinetry and interior trim, generally a bit easier to work

 Physical Properties of Oak Timber